ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2017-02-26-distributed-workload.md

 We have implemented SCP and SFTP protocols in both the tasks.

 I contributed to [messaging infrastructure](https://github.com/airavata-courses/spring17-workload-management/tree/develop/Messaging).
-We started with pub-sub rabbitmq model but as we moved further we got to know worker model better suits our requirement.
-Worker model guarantees, message consumption by single worker at a time, if worker fails to process, the message gets queued again for other waiting workers.
+We started with pub-sub rabbitmq model but as we moved further we got to know work queue model better suits our requirement.
+Work queue model guarantees, message consumption by single worker at a time, if worker fails to process, the message gets queued again for other waiting workers.
 I also implemented priority provisioning for rabbitmq messages, this would help alter message priority based on user need.